-- Local Ordinance: Always check on whether additional local rules apply. - Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - Filing Deadlines: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
+- Local Ordinance: Always check on whether additional local rules apply.
+San Luis Obispo County has no local rules other than a requirement to e-file. - \ Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1, if no previous statement has been filed. - Filing Deadlines: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
 This extension does not apply to 24-hour independent expenditure reports (Form 496) and the deadline for the Form 497 that is due the weekend before the election.
 Such reports must be filed within 24 hours regardless of the day of the week.
 Statements filed after the deadline are subject to a \$10 per day late fine. - Method of Delivery: All paper filings are filed by personal delivery or first class mail unless otherwise noted.
-A paper copy of a report may not be required if a local agency requires online filing pursuant to a local ordinance. - Form 501: All candidates must file Form 501 (Candidate Intention Statement) before soliciting/receiving contributions - Form 460: Candidates who have raised/spent \$1,000 or more file the Form 460.
-The Form 410 (Statement of Organization) must also be filed once \$1,000 or more has been raised/spent. - Form 470 (2015): If a candidate raised or spent less than \$1,000 during 2015 and does not have an open committee, a Form 470 is required to be filed by February 1, 2016. - Form 470 (2016): Candidates who do not have an open committee and do not raise or spend \$1,000 in 2016 may file Form 470 on or before March 22, 2016.
-If, later during the calendar year, a campaign committee must be opened, a Form 470 Supplement and a Form 410 must be filed. - Candidates: After an election, reporting requirements will depend on whether the candidate is successful and whether a campaign committee is open.
+A paper copy of a report may not be required if a local agency requires online filing pursuant to a local ordinance. - Form 501: All candidates must file Form 501 (Candidate Intention Statement) before soliciting/receiving contributions - Form 460: Candidates who have raised/spent \$2,000 or more file the Form 460.
+The Form 410 (Statement of Organization) must also be filed once \$2,000 or more has been raised/spent.
+During 2015, these thresholds were at \$1,000. - Form 470: Candidates who do not have an open committee and do not raise or spend \$2,000 or more may file Form 470 on or before September 24, 2016.
+If, later during the calendar year, a campaign committee must be opened, a Form 470 Supplement and a Form 410 must be filed. - Candidates: After an election, reporting requirements will depend on whether the candidate is successful and whether a campaign committee is open. - Public Documents: All forms are public documents.
+Campaign manuals and instructional materials are available at www.fppc.ca.gov, click on the Campaign link. - Committees making independent expenditures to support or oppose candidates or ballot measures also file: - 462: A verification form must be e-mailed to the FPPC within 10 days of an independent expenditure of \$1,000 or more.

-- Public Documents: All forms are public documents.
-Campaign manuals and instructional materials are available at www.fppc.ca.gov, click on the Campaign link. - Committees making independent expenditures to support or oppose candidates or ballot measures also file: - o 462: A verification form must be e-mailed to the FPPC within 10 days of an independent expenditure of \$1,000 or more. - o 465: This form is due on applicable pre-election /semi-annual deadlines in connection with the candidate or ballot measure election. - o 496: This form is due within 24 hours when made in a 90-day period of the election.
-Refer to the candidate or ballot measure election filing schedule. - As of July, 2015, legislation is pending that may change this filing schedule.
+496: This form is due within 24 hours when measure election filing schedule. n made in a 90-day period c of the election.
+Refer to the candidate or ballot